rhouzf/TASK-FOR-NOTION/README.md

 i got this message"** server can't find internal.example.com: NXDOMAIN"
 2. Diagnose Service Reachability: i can't because i don't have the resolved ip
-3. Trace the Issue – List All Possible Causes misconfigured DNS Server the domain internal.example.com might not have a valid DNS record in the local or public DNS server another service might be using the same port
+3. Trace the Issue – List All Possible Causes: misconfigured DNS Server, the domain internal.example.com might not have a valid DNS record in the local or public DNS server, another service might be using the same port